-U.S. Cellular offers a range of wireless devices, such as handsets, modems, mobile hotspots and tablets for use by its customers.
-U.S. Cellular offers wireless devices that are compatible with some or all of its 4G LTE, 3G and second generation (2G) networks and all are compliant with the Federal Communications Commission’s (FCC's) enhanced wireless 911 (E-911) requirements.
-In addition, U.S. Cellular offers a range of accessories, such as carrying cases, hands-free devices, batteries, battery chargers, memory cards and other items to customers.
+U.S. Cellular offers a range of wireless devices, such as handsets, modems, mobile hotspots, home phone and tablets for use by its customers.
+U.S. Cellular offers wireless devices that are compatible with fourth generation long term evolution (4G LTE) and third generation (3G) networks.
+In addition, U.S. Cellular offers a range of accessories, which include wireless basics, such as carrying cases, hands-free devices, batteries, battery chargers, and memory cards to related consumer electronics, including headphones, speakers, and Bluetooth keyboards to customers.
 U.S. Cellular also sells wireless devices to agents and other third-party distributors for resale.
 U.S. Cellular offers its customers the option to purchase certain devices under installment contracts and it also offers financing under installment contracts for all Wireless devices.
 U.S. Cellular offers several programs, which allows the customer to receive a replacement device through a retail store or through direct mail.

 Telephone and Data Systems Inc

-CHICAGO IL 60602
+CHICAGO IL 60602-2585